sandeep-d-patil/Maskrcnn-Cityscapes/README.md

         return 0
 ```

 The models were trained with SGD with weight decay of 0.0005, momentum of 0.9 and a learning rate of 0.0005.
 The authors in [[Mask-RCNN](https://arxiv.org/abs/1703.06870)] implement an initial learning rate of 0.01 with a scheduler that would reduce the learning rate to 0.0001, when training on Cityscapes.
-However, Our learning rate was chosen based on the learning rate used in the [[demo notebook](https://colab.research.google.com/github/pytorch/vision/blob/temp-tutorial/tutorials/torchvision_finetuning_instance_segmentation.ipynb#scrollTo=mTgWtixZTs3X)] provided by the authors of the [[maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)] repository.
+However, Our learning rate was chosen based on the learning rate used in the [[demo notebook](https://colab.research.google.com/github/pytorch/vision/blob/temp-tutorial/tutorials/torchvision_finetuning_instance_segmentation.ipynb#scrollTo=mTgWtixZTs3X)] provided in [[pytorch torchvision object detection fine tuning tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html)].
 We do not implement random scaling as done in the Mask-RCNN paper, but augment with random horizontal flipping with a probability of 50% as was done in the demo notebook.
 Similar to the authors' implementation in [[Mask-RCNN](https://arxiv.org/abs/1703.06870)], we train with a batchsize of 1, however, only on a single GPU.
 We run our models for 10 epochs.
 10 epochs were chosen since it was observed in intial runs of the models that the loss values do not improve after 10 epochs.
 The following code block shows our dataloading and hyperperameter settings.

 ```
 import torch.utils.data